 How long does it take to carry out an upgrade?

-The technical part of the upgrade can take up to 5 working days, depending on the size of your environment.
+The technical part of the upgrade can take up to five working days, depending on the size of your environment.
 The upgrade project, which includes communication with users, training in the new user interface, and learning about new features and how to use them, however might take a couple of months to complete – depending on the size of your organization and the number of Snow users.